 - If possible, use fresh paneer.
 It will be softer and creamier.

-- Vegans may either skip Paneer or replace it with mushrooms or tofu.
+- Vegans may either skip paneer or replace it with mushrooms, tofu, baby corn, or potatoes.

 - This dish tastes even better the next day when Paneer soaks all the flavors.

-- 1.5 cups diced bell pepper use any color of your choice
+- 1.5 cups diced bell pepper cut into long rectangular pieces

 - 1 medium-sized onion thinly sliced